jeff-hykin/denix/README.md

-# Denix - Nix to JavaScript Translator
+# Denix - Nix to JavaScript Translator & Runtime

 A Nix → JavaScript translator/runner with 1-to-1 parity for Nix 2.18 builtins, implemented in Deno.